awsdocs/aws-mobile-developer-guide/doc_source/how-to-cognito-integrate-an-existing-identity-pool.rst

                     }
                 }

-            When you run your app, you should see no behavior change.
+            When you run your app, you shouldn't see a behavior change.
 To verify success, look for the message :code:`"Welcome to AWS!"` in your debug output.

    Android - Kotlin
       Set up AWS Mobile SDK components as follows: